cha2812/Premier-League-Stats/README.md

 The visuals for the average height and weight of players playing in Machester in the Premier League which means players playing for Manchester United and Manchester City.
 ![](visual5.png)

-The visuals for the 10 teams in the league pay the highest salaries.
+The visuals for the Top 10 teams in the league pay the highest salaries to their players.
 ![](visual6.png)